-The appeal with respect to reassessments made under the Income Tax Act for the Appellant’s 2011, 2012 and 2013 taxation years is allowed, with costs, and the reassessments are referred back to the Minister of National Revenue for reconsideration and reassessment on the basis that the Appellant was engaged in an active business carried on in Canada.
+The appeal from reassessments made under the Income Tax Act for the Appellant’s 2011 and 2012 taxation years is allowed and the reassessments are referred back to the Minister of National Revenue for reconsideration and reassessment on the basis that:

-The parties will have 30 days from the date of this judgment to arrive at an agreement on costs, failing which they are directed to file their written submissions on costs within 60 days of the date of this judgment.
-Such submissions shall not exceed 10 pages.
+The parties shall have 30 days from the date of this Judgment to make written submissions on costs, and such submissions shall not exceed 10 pages.

 HER MAJESTY THE QUEEN,